Perhaps others are clearer about the difference these days between a website and a blog, but it seems to me the boundary lines are pretty blurry.

 Zoho has announced Zoho Sites, a super-easy “drag-and-drop” website builder.
 It doesn’t get much easier to create a nice-looking website.
 You can read more about it at TechCrunch.

-Wix is a fairly easy site that lets you use Flash to create a website or content that you would like to embed into a website or a blog.
+Wix is a fairly easy site that lets you create a website or content that you would like to embed into a website or a blog.
 The final product can look pretty neat.
 There’s so much you can create that I think it would be a little too overwhelming to English Language Learners.
 I also suspect that my mainstream students would would want to spend far too much time using it to make their creations look cool and spend less time on the actual content.
 However, teachers, I think, might want to use it to create content their students would then access.

 Yola is another website-building application and seems very similar to Wix, but appears to be just a little less complicated to use.